frederic-perez/AmE-dictionary/data/idioms.md

 __(as) silent as the grave__ Totally silent, especially as produces an ominous or foreboding effect. _I knew something was wrong when I walked into the meeting room and all the members of the board were silent as the grave._
 __(deep) in the weeds__
 __(deep) into the weeds__ :two::hammer:
+__(it’s) (a)bout time__ :two: An expression used to emphasize that something should have occurred a long time ago. _Well, about time you got here—I’ve been waiting for over an hour!_ _It’s about time that high schools taught their students about basic banking and finance._
 __(it’s) just as well (that) (something happened)__ It is or turned out to be beneficial (that something happened).
 __(it’s) little wonder__ It is not at all surprising (that something is the case). _I was always terrible at math in school, so it’s little wonder that I have such trouble filing my taxes._
 __(it’s/there’s) no use crying over spilt milk__ It does no good to get upset over a bad decision or unfortunate event that has already come to pass and cannot be changed.